Venetian glass: Golden age, decline, and revival

 Eventually, the dominance of cristallo came to an end.
 In 1673, English glass merchant George Ravenscroft created a clear glass he called crystalline—but it was not stable.
 Three years later, he improved this glass by adding lead oxide, and lead glass (a.k.a. crystal) was created.
 Ravenscroft, who had lived for many years in Venice, made lead crystal that was less breakable than cristallo.
-In 1674, Bohemian glassmaker Louis le Vasseur d'Ossimont (1629-1689) made crystal that was similar to Ravenscroft's.
+In 1674, Bohemian glassmaker Louis le Vasseur d'Ossimont (1629–1689) made crystal that was similar to Ravenscroft's.
 In 1678, Johan Friedrich Kunkel von Lowenstein produced a cristallo-like glass in Potsdam.
 The Bohemian and Prussian-style glass was later modified by the addition of lime and chalk.
 This new glass is attributed to Bohemian glassmaker Michael Müller in 1683.
 It had a tendency to crizzle at first, but the problem had been solved by 1714.
 The Bohemian glass was not suitable to the Murano-style artwork on the glass.
 However, this harder glass was produced as a thicker glass suitable for glass engraving and grinding.
 The Bohemian and English glass eventually became more popular than cristallo made in Murano.
 By the 1700s, Murano glass was traded mostly with Italian states and the Turkish empire.
 Small quantities were traded with England, Flanders, the Netherlands and Spain.

 Napoleon conquered Venice during May 1797, and the Venetian Republic came to an end.
 The fall of the Venetian Republic caused hard times for glassmaking in Murano, and some of the Murano methods became lost.
 Controlled by France and Austria, Venetian glassmaking became unprofitable because of tariffs and taxes—and glassmakers that survived were reduced to making mostly beads.
 Napoleon closed the Venetian glass factories in 1807, although simple glassware and beadmaking continued.
 In the 1830s, outsiders tried to revive the industry.
 However, it was not until Venice became part of Italy in 1866 that Murano glassmaking could experience a revival.
-Around that time, local leaders such as Abbot Vincenzo Zanetti (founder of the Murano Glass Museum), along with the Murano factory owners, began reinventing the earlier Murano techniques for making glass.
+Around that time, local leaders such as the mayor of Murano Antonio Colleoni and Abbot Vincenzo Zanetti (founder of the Murano Glass Museum), along with Murano manufacturers such as Fratelli Toso, began reinventing the earlier Murano techniques for making glass.
 Antonio Salviati, a Venetian lawyer who gave up his profession in 1859 in order to devote his time to glassmaking, also had an important role in the revival of glassmaking in Murano.